 Townsend Family Groups

 Over the years a number of distinct Townsend Family groups have been identified through traditional research or DNA Y Chromosome testing or both.
 Some of these groups have only been identified within the United States and many do not have documentation or DNA results that link them back to England.
-While others do have documentation or DNA evidence that connect persons to not only England but to Canada and Australia.
+Others do have documentation or DNA evidence that connects persons to not only England but to Canada and Australia.

 Some family groups have clearly DNA defined sub-groups while there is no traditional documentation on the relationship.

-The father of the three brothers who arrived in Oyster Bay, Long Island, New York has never been identifed, nor has where they came from.
+The father of the three brothers who arrived in Oyster Bay, Long Island, New York has never been identified, nor has where they came from.

-Bucklebury, Berkshire, England is the document ancestral home of Townsends who arrived with William Penn on the Welcome to Philadelphia.
+Bucklebury, Berkshire, England is the documented ancestral home of a Townsend family whose first emigrant arrived with William Penn on the Welcome; some years later, another brother as well as a niece and nephew also came to Pennsylvania.
 And there are descendants of Benedictus Townsend throughout the US south.
 Genetically these two families are clearly sub-families although no documentation has been found on how they link.

 The CastleTownshend group has subgroups or members in England, the United States, and Australia; so far only linked by DNA test results.

-Clearly defined and documented Townsend family groups have their own pages of information and there is a section for each within the Y DNA results table at Ydna Results Spreadsheet by Family Groups
+Clearly defined and documented Townsend family groups have their own pages of information and there is a section for each within the Y DNA results table at DNA Results Spreadsheet by Family Groups

 A number of Townsend family groups are listed on the left with information and links to still more information.
 Also there is downloadable information on many Townsend family groups within the Download Section of Members Only.
 And of course one should search the Archives catalog of this website.